SarthakMakhija/replicate/README.md

   - [X] Log replication
   - [ ] WAL
   - [X] Heartbeat sender
+- [X] Async Network calls
+- [X] Support for simulation
+- [X] Benchmarks for replication using Criterion

 Example implementations of `quorum` and `raft` are provided, both of which are implemented using `replicate` as the foundation.